Learn some of the option trading alternatives you may use during earnings season.

 Let’s use the same earnings scenario as above and look at a different approach.
 Instead of looking to profit from movement, you can use an iron condor in an attempt to capitalize on the expected collapse of the implied volatility.
 An iron condor is a combination of two out-of-the-money short vertical spreads.
 Let’s say you sell the 130-strike put and buy the 125-strike put as a spread, and sell the 150-strike call and buy the 155-strike as a spread, for a net credit of $1.80.

-If, however, the stock were to rally above $155, or break below $125 at expiration, you would have sustained the maximum loss of $3.20, times the multiplier, or $320, plus transaction costs.
+If, however, the stock were to rally above $155, or break below $125 at or before expiration, you would likely have sustained the maximum loss of $3.20 times the multiplier, or $320, plus transaction costs.

 Earnings season is chock full of potential trading opportunities.
 But watch out for elevated implied volatility levels.
-Protect against it in your directional trading by using vertical spreads to dampen the risk of a volatility crush.
-Or use iron condors to take advantage of this predicted drop in the implied volatilities and profit if the stock remains inside your short strikes.
+Protect against high IV in your directional trading by using vertical spreads to dampen the risk of a volatility crush.
+Or consider an options-for-potential-income strategy, such as using iron condors, to take advantage of this predicted drop in the implied volatility and gain if the stock remains inside your short strikes.

 for thinkMoney ®